Before apartments or houses are leased to new residents, the Faculty Housing Office prepares them so that they are clean and in good repair.

 B. GROUNDS AND GARDENS

-It is the policy of the College to have all shrub and lawn areas in good condition prior to the arrival of new tenants.
+It is the policy of the College to have all shrubbery and lawn areas in good condition prior to the arrival of new tenants.
 Snow removal services are not provided for individual residences.
-Installation of gardens, fencing, outdoor fireplaces, etc., or the removal of such facilities, or of shrubbery, should be undertaken only with the approval of the Housing Office.
+Installation of gardens, fencing, outdoor fireplaces, etc., or the removal of such facilities, or of shrubbery, should be undertaken only with the approval of the Faculty Housing Office.

 C. UPKEEP OF THE PREMISES